M66B/FairEmail/FAQ.md

 It is not possible to make an exception for this because some other providers prefix all folders with INBOX.

 Note that you can give folders a display name by long pressing on a folder name, which can be useful because the display name will be used for sorting.

+<a name="faq52"></a>
+**(52) Why does it take some time to reconnect to an account?**

+There is no reliable way to know if an account connection was terminated gracefully or forcefully.
+Trying to reconnect to an account while the account connection was terminated forcefully too often can result in problems like [too many simultaneous connections](#user-content-faq23) or even the account being blocked.
+To prevent such problems, FairEmail waits 90 seconds until trying to reconnect again.

 ## Support